oddbird/oddleventy/content/blog/2025/logical-options.md

 1. Add a _keyword_ like `logical` or `relative` to the value
 2. Use a _flag_ like `!logical` or `!relative` to toggle declarations
 3. Create _new shorthands_ like `margin-logical` and `padding-logical`
-4. A single _toggle property_ like `margin-mode: relative`
+4. Add a single _toggle property_ like `margin-mode: relative`

 For now we'll set aside
 finding the right _word_ (logical, relative, or something else), and focus on choosing a _mechanism_: keyword, flag, special shorthands, or toggle.
-These all have potential issues, which I'll cover with more detail in the another post -- but option 4 raises an important issue
+These all have potential issues -- which I'll cover with more detail in the another post -- but option 4 raises an important issue